 Snuff out 'any whiff' of resurgent anti-Semitism, pope says

 He made his appeal in Kaunas, Lithuania's second city, on the 75th anniversary of the wartime liquidation of the ghetto in the capital Vilnius.
-Two years of Nazi oppression in which tens of thousands of Jews were killed or deported culminated on Sept.
-23-24, 1943.
+Two years of Nazi oppression in which tens of thousands of Jews were killed or deported culminated on Sep 23 to Sep 24, 1943.

 "The Jewish people suffered insults and cruel punishments," Francis told a crowd of about 100,000 at an open-air Mass.